KindedJ/KindedJ/README.md

 ### Higher Kinded Type Arities

+Generic functions and constructs that consume evidence-based HKTs are only capable of understanding kinds of arity 1.
 To construct HKTs of arity 2+ it is required to nest Hk into its witness type parameter.
-When trying to represent `F<G<H<A>>>` it is required to to create an interface or type alias in the form of `Hk<Hk<Hk<F, G>, H>, A>`.
+When trying to represent `F<G, H, A>` it is required to create an instance in the form of `Hk<Hk<Hk<F, G>, H>, A>`.

-In the opposite case, it may happen that HKTs of arity higher than one require a version with fewer arguments for some generic constructs.
+In the opposite case, it may happen that HKTs of arity higher than 1 require a version with fewer arguments for some generic constructs.
 These cases are solved by creating a new interface or typealias of that arity.

-One snippet example containing both cases, where `F<G<H<A>>>` is constructed in a function where `A` is injected on a per value basis:
+One snippet example containing both cases, where `F<G, H, A>` is constructed in a function where `A` is injected on a per value basis:

 ```java
 public static <A> Hk<Hk<Hk<F, G>, H>, A> myFunction(Hk<Hk<F, G>, H> partialHk) {